 Try to be smart when you plan the day, with an early morning departure and return before the late afternoon mess.

 In the busiest months always try to make reservations by phone call as soon as possible, if you decide to eat somewhere, at least when possible.
 If you have not made a reservation, try to find a table before 12 PM, as from 1 PM to 2 PM it may be quite difficult to find a free seat.

 The same is true in the evening when, after 8 PM, restaurants are almost always full.
 On the other hand, if you are planning your trip during a low season month, always call to verify that the places are actually open, so you can avoid nasty surprises.

 Speaking about bus tickets, we suggest reaching the ticket office in the station of Cortina to buy the tickets and gather all the information you may need.

-About the use of buses or public transport, we recommend you to go a little in advance to the Church of Cortina to buy tickets and get all the information you need.
-If you use public transportation, always try to check that the area is served, because some rides are only there at certain periods of the year.
+If you decide to use public transportation, always check that the area is served, because some rides exist only at certain times of the year.

-The Lake Braies is one of the most photographed Dolomitic lakes in the world, much of its notoriety is due to its unquestionable beauty, although the italian television series "Un passo dal cielo" (One step from Heaven) has certainly contributed to making it an almost a "pilgrimage" place for lovers of the series and Instagram influencers.
+Lake Braies is one of the most photographed Dolomitic lakes in the world.
+Much of its notoriety is due to its unquestionable beauty, although the italian television series "Un passo dal cielo" (One step from Heaven) has certainly contributed to making it an almost a "pilgrimage" place for lovers of the series and Instagram influencers.

 Sunset in Giau pass